trisulnsm/dinodoc/trisuldocs/docs/ug/caps/fullcontent.md

 ![](images/fullcontent.png)

+*Figure: Illustration Showing Movement of Slices as Each Disk gets Full*

 You have to edit the following parameters to suit your environment.

 1. Size of each slice (file storing raw packets)